-NSF International, along with its global subsidiaries (collectively, "NSF") takes its social responsibilities very seriously.
-We conduct our business in accordance with seven core values, including respect for one another, and in accordance with our Code of Ethics, which sets out our commitment to treating all individuals with the rights and dignity to which they are entitled.
+NSF International, along with its global subsidiaries (collectively, "NSF") conducts our business in accordance with our four core values: Do the Right Thing, Treat People Well, Relentlessly Pursue Excellence, and We Are One NSF.
+NSF’s updated Code of Ethics outlines our commitment to treating all individuals with the rights and dignity to which they are entitled.
 NSF is committed to continuous improvement, and we are dedicated to understanding more about modern slavery, and to improving our practices to ensure that modern slavery and human trafficking are not present in our operations or our supply chains.

 NSF is a public health and safety organization registered under the laws of Michigan, United States.
-NSF has offices and laboratories in 30 countries located in Africa, Asia, Europe, Latin America, the Caribbean, the Middle East, North America, and Oceania.
-Manufacturers, regulators and consumers look to NSF for the development of public health standards and certification programs that help protect the world’s food, water, consumer products and environment.
+NSF has offices and laboratories in countries located in Africa, Asia, Europe, Latin America, the Caribbean, the Middle East, North America, and Oceania.
+Manufacturers, regulators, and consumers look to NSF for the development of public health standards and certification programs that help protect the world’s food, water, consumer products, and the environment.
 Our mission is to protect and improve global human health.
-As an independent, accredited organization, our standards group facilitates the development of standards, and our service groups test and certify products and systems.
+As an independent, accredited organization, our standards group facilitates the development of standards, and our service groups test and certify products and systems to both our own standards and those developed by others.
 We also provide auditing and risk management solutions for public health and the environment.

 NSF employs more than 2,700 global employees and contracts with independent contractors and independent laboratories in each of the regions in which we operate.
 We employ temporary workers from time to time; these are professional or highly skilled workers such as laboratory technicians or information technology personnel.

-We deliver professional services in five core public health and safety areas: food, water, sustainability, health sciences, and management systems.
-As a provider of professional services, our employees and independent contractors consist of highly-skilled professionals, including auditors, laboratory personnel, scientists, and professional office personnel.
+We deliver professional services in five core public health and safety areas: food, water, laboratories, health sciences, and management systems.
+As a provider of professional services, our employees and independent contractors consist of highly skilled professionals, including auditors, laboratory personnel, consultants, trainers, and professional office personnel.
 We do not manufacture products, and do not own manufacturing facilities or employ any manufacturing personnel.

-Our Ethics Committee, comprised of our General Counsel, our Vice President of Human Resources, and our Chief Financial Officer, is responsible for the implementation and management of our modern slavery policies.
+Our Ethics Committee, comprised of our Chief Legal Officer, our Chief Human Resources Officer, and our Chief Financial Officer, is responsible for the implementation and management of our modern slavery policies.
 Our Ethics Committee reports regularly to our Chief Executive Officer, and annually (or more often as the need may arise) to the Audit Committee of the NSF International Board of Directors.
-Kevan Lawlor, our President and Chief Executive Officer, signs our Modern Slavery Act Transparency Statement on behalf of our board, after approval by the board.
-There have been no changes in our structure since our 2018 statement.
+Pedro Sancha, our President and Chief Executive Officer, signs our Modern Slavery Act Transparency Statement on behalf of the NSF International Board of Directors, after approval by the Board.
+There have been no changes in our process since our last statement.

-NSF operates an independent, third-party whistleblowing hotline, which is intended primarily for our employees but is also available to any person who works within our supply chain, as well as to NSF clients, other external stakeholders, and any member of the public, all of whom can access the hotline through our Code of Ethics, which is posted on our main external websites.
-The hotline can be used to report any ethical, integrity, or compliance issue.
-In 2018, we added modern slavery and trafficking as a new hotline reporting subject.
-All reports received through our hotline are fully investigated by our Ethics Committee, which includes our CFO, our VP of HR, and our General Counsel.
-The Ethics Committee reports regularly to our CEO and annually to the Audit Committee of the Board of Directors.
+NSF operates an anonymous online ethics reporting portal through an independent, third-party, which is available to our employees, any person who works within our supply chain, NSF clients, other external stakeholders, and any member of the public, all of whom can access the portal through our external websites.
+A link to the portal is also embedded in our Code of Ethics, which is posted on our main external websites.
+The portal can be used to report any ethical or compliance issue.
+All reports received through our portal are fully investigated by our Human Resources Department at the direction of our CLO.
+Our Ethics Committee, which includes our CFO, our CHRO, and our CLO, is updated regularly on the status of all investigations.
+The Ethics Committee provides regular updates to our CEO and our CLO provides regular updates to the Audit Committee of the NSF International Board of Directors.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes NSF's slavery and human trafficking statement for the financial year ending December 31, 2018.
-This statement is approved by the Board of Directors of NSF International and is signed on behalf of the Board of Directors by Kevan Lawlor, President and Chief Executive Officer.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes NSF's slavery and human trafficking statement for the financial year ending December 31, 2021.
+This statement is approved by the Board of Directors of NSF International and is signed on behalf of the Board by Pedro Sancha, President and Chief Executive Officer.